oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-cloud-native/helidon-cloud-native.md

 {"outcome":"UP","status":"UP","checks":[{"name":"storefront-ready","state":"UP","status":"UP","data":{"storename":"My Shop"}}]}
 ```

-The readiness check is informing us that the service is ready and can process requests, use the eclipse console tab to switch to and stop the stockmanager process and stop it.
+The readiness check is informing us that the service is ready and can process requests.

+Let's check that the service can indeed inform us of an issue - the backend storemanager not being available in this case :

+- On the **Eclipse console tab**, use the **Stop** button to stop the **stockmanager** process and stop it.

-Now let's make another readiness request
+Now let's make another readiness request to the storefront :

+-  `curl -i -X GET http://localhost:9080/health/ready`

 ```
-$ curl -i -X GET http://localhost:9080/health/ready
 HTTP/1.1 503 Service Unavailable
 Content-Type: application/json
 Date: Mon, 6 Jan 2020 19:00:05 GMT